Unreal-Dan/RekordBoxSongExporter/README.md

 ![Launcher Image](/launcher.png?raw=true "Launcher")

+## tl;dr

+Use the Launcher to start Rekordbox and then create a GDI text object in OBS and point it at the file called current_track.txt which will appear next to the Launcher.
+Turn on chatlog mode on the text object and you're good to go.

 ## What does it do

 This will export played tracks in realtime for integration with OBS or any system